adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 Here's our Marketing Manager Olivia Nicholson, discussing what she looks for in a performant site, and why Eleventy works for her:&nbsp;&nbsp;

+{% bookshop "markdown/youtube" id:"ynn1xMfvgDo" title:"CloudCannon.com is now built with Eleventy!" extend:true %}

 ### CloudCannon.com’s publishing workflows

-We use CloudCannon’s Projects feature to control our publishing workflow.
+We use CloudCannon’s <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/enabling-editor-branching-with-projects/">Projects</a> feature to control our publishing workflow.
 In brief, it’s set up like so:

 `main` &lt;— `staging` &lt;— `branches`